Electricity Marathon | Class 10 Physics | CBSE 2024 |πŸ”₯ Shimon Sir

 • A voltmeter is used to measure voltage and is connected in parallel with high resistance.

-• Ohm's Law states that current flowing in a circuit is directly proportional to the applied potential difference.
+• Ohm's Law states that current in a circuit is directly proportional to the applied potential difference.

 37:23

-Understanding Resistivity, Resistance, and Power in Circuits
+Understanding Resistance and Electrical Circuits

-• Resistivity is measured in ohm meter, which is a material property dependent on the material and temperature.
+• Resistivity is measured in Ohm meter, which is a material property dependent on the material and temperature.

 • Temperature affects resistance, with an increase in temperature leading to an increase in resistance in metals due to increased collisions.

-• Kilowatt-hour (kWh) is a unit of energy, not power, representing a significant amount of energy consumption in practical applications.
+• Kilowatt-hour (kWh) is a unit of energy, not power, equivalent to 36*10^6 joules.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar

-Try it yourself — It’s free.
+Try it yourself β€” It’s free.